Aniruddha-Gade/Study-Notion-EdTech__MERN-Stack/README.md

 #### The front end of StudyNotion has all the necessary pages that an ed-tech platform should have.
 Some of these pages are:

 For Students:
-- **Homepage 🏠:** A brief introduction to the platform with links to the course list and user details.
+- **Homepage 🏠:** A brief introduction to the platform with links to the course list and user details and random background.
 - **Course List 📚:** A list of all the courses available on the platform, along with their descriptions and ratings.
 - **Wishlist 💡:** Displays all the courses that a student has added to their wishlist.
 - **Cart Checkout 🛒 :** Allows the user to complete course purchases.